-- Interest Rate Risk-the risk that changes in interest rates will adversely affect the fair value of an investment. - The dollar weighted-average days to maturity (WAM) of the Florida PRIME at September 30, 2016, is 29 days. - The dollar weighted-average days to maturity (WAM) of the Florida Local Government Investment Trust - Short-term Bond Fund at September 30, 2016, is 1.5 years. - The dollar weighted-average days to maturity (WAM) of the Florida Local Government Investment Trust - Day to Day Fund at September 30, 2016, is 29 days.
+- Credit Risk-the risk that an issuer or other counterparty to an investment will not fulfill its obligations. - The Florida PRIME is rated by Standards & Poor's and has a rating at September 30, 2017, of AAAm. - The Florida Local Government Investment Trust is rated by Standards & Poor's and has a credit rating at September 30, 2017, of AAAf for the Short-term Bond Fund and AAAm for the Day to Day Fund. - Concentration of Credit Risk - More than 5% of the City's investments are in Florida PRIME and Florida Local Government Investment Trust - Short-term Bond Fund.
+These investments are 79% and 17%, respectively, of the total investments of the City. - Interest Rate Risk-the risk that changes in interest rates will adversely affect the fair value of an investment. - The dollar weighted-average days to maturity (WAM) of the Florida PRIME at September 30, 2017, is 51 days. - The dollar weighted-average days to maturity (WAM) of the Florida Local Government Investment Trust Short-term Bond Fund at September 30, 2017, is 1.83 years. - The dollar weighted-average days to maturity (WAM) of the Florida Local Government Investment Trust Day to Day Fund at September 30, 2017, is 33.33 days.